Kenechukwu Umelo

 Integrating Steam VR and HTC Vive Support

-Given the short time, I learned how to use an HTC Vive headset and controllers then I learned how to integrate the SteamVR plugin to allow the headset to run in the Unity Game Engine.
+Given the short time, I learned how to use an HTC Vive headset and controllers and how to integrate the SteamVR plugin to allow the headset to run in the Unity Game Engine.

-• I rapid prototyped the movement and button press detections which other programmers ended up using as a main base for interactions in the game.
+I implemented the movement and button press detections, which other programmers used as the main base for interactions in the game.

 Quality Assurance

-After the SteamVR was integrated, I took on playtesting the experience from beginning to end.
-This included wearing the HTC Vive headset repeatedly during final six hours of development during the hackathon.
+After SteamVR was integrated into the project, I took on playtesting the experience from beginning to end.
+This included repeatedly wearing the HTC Vive headset during the final six hours of development during the hackathon.

 Post Mortum